-Our private Bali tour will whisk you away from the tourist track and introduce you to real local life: on the rice terraces of Kerobokan that define the country’s agricultural industry.
-But before we do, we’ll kick off our adventure with a visit to a large bric-a-brac antiques warehouse, followed by a walk through the local market, where your guide will explain how local businesses operate.
+Private Bali tour will whisk you away from the tourist track and introduce you to real local life: on the rice terraces of Kerobokan that define the country’s agricultural industry.

 We’ll make our way through the terraces, using the tops of walls as a pathway.
 We’ll cross over rivers, carefully treading over the farmers’ bamboo bridges from one rice field to the next.

 The local farmers here don’t just grow rice, but also tomatoes, beans, bananas, eggplant, chilies, corn, sugar cane, and water snails.
 The rice fields themselves are home to a number of aquatic species, including frogs, fish, crabs, and snails — it’s the perfect little ecosystem, and you’ll have a better understanding of how it all works together.

 After our trek, we’ll end our trip at small café and drink some fresh coconut water.

 Need a taxi to get to the meeting point?
 Our local guides in Bali recommend the Blue Bird taxi app as the easiest way to get around.

 Inclusions: Local English-speaking guide, mineral water, coconut water or coffee, light snacks, a gift of udeng for men or a sash for women, rice field donation.